mikesamuel/attack-review-testbed/README.md

 find lib -name \*.js | xargs egrep '^// GUARANTEE'
 ```

 will list documented security guarantees.
-Violating any of these
+Compromising any of these
 guarantees by sending one or more network messages to the target
 server is a breach.